marvlogic/companion-module-dorico/README.md

 background on/off accordingly.

-* The left/right/up/down navigation buttons should respect the mode and move the input caret in 'Note Input' mode, or change the selection otherwise.
+* The left/right/up/down navigation buttons should respect the mode and move the input caret in 'Note Input' mode, or change the selection when not.

 * The Note Duration buttons will highlight themselves when a note is selected, as will the articulation presets.

+* There are font issues - e.g. the `marcato` articulation is upside down for some reason (TBD)!

 ## Extending with custom commands